Blue Jay at Bird Feeder Winter

 Image Credit: Depositphotos.

-Instead of concentrating all food in one area, create several feeding zones at different heights and distances from cover.
-This reduces competition and allows more timid species to feed comfortably.
-Ground feeding areas for juncos, elevated platforms for cardinals, and hanging feeders for chickadees create a diverse feeding environment that attracts more species while reducing aggressive behavior.
+Instead of putting all the food in one place, try creating several feeding stations at different heights and distances from the shelter.
+This spreading out of the food source allows for more timid species to feed.
+A feeding setup that attracts a greater variety of species while reducing aggression includes ground feeding areas for juncos, high platforms for cardinals, and hanging feeders for chickadees.

 balcony bird feeder